subbdds/huzz-translator/README.md

 # huzz-translator
-translate a word into huzz
+translate ANY word into huzz
+google internship worthy project